 Skye was selected as a finalist for the American Literary Translators Association‘s Travel Fellowship for work completed on Unica Zürn‘s House of Sicknesses.
 Her senior thesis involved creating a new, performance-ready translation of Woyzeck, by Georg Büchner.

-Before moving to NYC in August 2018, Skye was a longtime resident of Denver, where she worked as a language instructor, and dedicated time as a volunteer to various high-impact organizations in Denver, including the GLBT Center of Colorado, and Project Worthmore.
+Before moving to NYC in August 2018, Skye was a longtime resident of Denver, where she worked as a language instructor, and dedicated time as a volunteer to various high-impact organizations, including the GLBT Center of Colorado, and Project Worthmore.
 She is also a passionate advocate and supporter of Denver-area D.I.Y. music and arts culture.

 As a classically-trained vocalist, Skye has sung with the Evans Choir, Colorado Symphony Orchestra Chorus, Lamont Chorale, St. Petersburg State University Student Choir, and numerous others.
-She has over 10 years of performance experience and has had opportunities to sing around the world at venues including Moscow Sate University and Carnegie Hall.
-Her personal music projects can be found on Soundcloud.
+She has over 15 years of performance experience and has had opportunities to sing around the world at venues including Moscow Sate University and Carnegie Hall.